planetrobbie/www.yet.org/content/posts/2012-11-20-sublimetext.md

 * *Monokai* : Default one but not enough colorized details for MMD

 Note : Solarized Dark and Light are the most popular ones following scientist studies that consider the best lighting for the night and the one the day.

+## Keyboard troubleshooting ##

+Running Sublime Text 2 under VMware Fusion can sometimes be troublesome when it comes to Key bindings.
+To see what keys sublime gets from the OS, open the Python console from the `View > Console` menu and type

+	sublime.log_input(True)

 ## Links ##

 * [Official site](https://www.sublimetext.com/)